Shipper Intent Data Guide

 Consider System Integration

-If your company uses HubSpot, Salesforce, Slack, Microsoft Teams, or Zapier, you have the option to integrate CarrierSource’s intent data directly.
-This allows seamless syncing of the data for current accounts or prospects, eliminating the need for daily checks on CarrierSource.
+If your company uses HubSpot, Salesforce, Pipedrive, Slack, or Microsoft Teams, you can integrate CarrierSource's intent data and Research Agent insights directly into those tools.
+This allows seamless syncing of signals and insights for current accounts or prospects, eliminating the need to log into CarrierSource daily.

 Taking Action with Shipper Intent Data